-Jacques Pépin once said on Essential Pépin that dried legumes can't really absorb more water after about two hours of soak time (I'm paraphrasing of course).
-Yes, I know the internet tries to convince you to soak all day and overnight, but I put it to the test.
+Jacques Pépin once said on Essential Pépin (his famous cooking show) that dried black eyed peas can't absorb more water after two hours of soak time (I'm paraphrasing of course).
+Yes, I know the internet tries to convince you to soak all day and even overnight, but I put it to the test.
 I found that an overnight soak made the cowpeas way too mushy for the cooking time, whereas a one-hour soak needed another 30 minutes of simmering time.
+Soaking anything overnight runs the risk of mold and fermentation, and you definitely don't want that.

 My gramma never did the overnight soak.
-In fact, I don't remember her doing any soaking ever, but her stove was going basically all afternoon anyway, so she probably just did the hot soak method and kept rolling.
-The two-hour pre-soak is just long enough to come out as "tender-crisp" as much as legumes could, with that satisfying texture that is not mushy or not too hard.
+In fact, when she would make these, she started the soak after lunch to be ready for supper.
+I found the two-hour pre-soak is just long enough to come out as "tender-crisp" with that satisfying texture that is not mushy or not too hard, similar to al-dente pasta.

 If you haven't heard of salt pork, well, it's a pretty common ingredient in the South.
-It looks just like bacon but acts different in that it adds a deep umami and saltiness to this dish.
-You should adjust the qty of salt pork to your family's palate instead of seasoning the pot with actual salt, since a little bit of salt pork goes a long way.
+It looks just like bacon but acts different in that it adds a deep umami and a needed saltiness to this dish.
+You should adjust the amount of salt pork to your family's palate instead of seasoning the pot with actual salt, since a little bit of salt pork goes a long way, and just add any salt in the end to get it seasoned just right before serving.

-If you look at other common recipes, they try to convince you to use bacon, but those are just bloggers that have never actually made a dish like this, much less even know what it's supposed to taste like.
-Besides, bacon is so expensive these days that I hope you didn't just watch the video, grab your breakfast, and throw it in the pot instead of the salt pork.
+If you look at other common recipes (even big-name chefs), they try to convince you to use bacon, but those are just bloggers that have never actually made a dish like this, much less even know what it's supposed to taste like.
+Besides, bacon is so expensive these days that I hope you didn't just watch a random internet video, grab your breakfast, and throw it in the pot instead of salt pork.
 Part of the cooking method is to remove it at the end once it's been rendered anyway, and who would ever eat boiled soggy flavorless bacon?

-Therefore, I removed the country rib from the recipe.
-Growing up, we would mostly eat this dish in the wintertime around the Holidays, and my gramma would add chunks of ham to the pot when she had some.
-The country rib was my addition to the dish, since I don't really buy ham butts.
-If you can find a meaty cut of country rib, by all means cube it up, brown it on all sides, and add it back to the pot towards the end to finish cooking.
+Growing up, we would mostly eat this dish in the fall and wintertime, especially around the Holidays, and my grandma would add chunks of cured ham to the pot when she had some.
+I don't really buy ham butts because it's just so much to eat, but if you can find a cut of smoked or cured meat, by all means add it to the pot.
+You can really add anything to a pot of beans and have a stellar dish; just make sure you pick the meat first then add it back to the pot.

 Grab your favorite pot and make this dish for people you love!

 Enjoy this timeless dish that starts with a pre-soak for the black-eyed peas before they mingle in a slow stovetop simmer.
-Perfect as a New Year's recipe to invite good luck into your home, it also shines for cozy Sunday dinners that bring everyone together with its warm, satisfying flavors.
+This is perfect as a Holiday dish, along with warm cornbread, to invite good luck into your home.
+It also shines for those Sunday dinners that will bring everyone together with its warm, satisfying flavors.

-In a Dutch Oven over medium-high heat, arrange the salt pork in a single layer to render while you finish prepping.
-Don’t forget to flip the salt pork to brown on both sides.
+In a Dutch Oven or stock pot over medium-high heat, arrange the salt pork in a single layer to render while you finish prepping.
+Don’t forget to flip to render both sides.

 At the cutting board: